LuisPinheir/TinDog-Project/README.md

 # TinDog-Project
-It's like tinder, but for dogs.
+It's like tinder, but for dogs or pets.